West End Online

 West End Girls

-Classmate Info & Memories, 1960 - Page 2
+1960 Classmate Bios - Page 2

-New listings & updates are in green.
+New postings and updates are in green.

-NAOMI RUTH JONES - I married shortly after WEHS & moved to New Orleans.
-I have 2 beautiful daughters, Elizabeth ('62) & Annette ('64).
-Since that time I have remarried & have been married for 18 years to a wonderful husband, Jorge del Valle, a consultant in the plastics industry.
+I married shortly after WEHS and moved to New Orleans.
+I have 2 beautiful daughters, Elizabeth ('62) and Annette ('64).
+Since that time I have remarried and have been married for 18 years to a wonderful husband, Jorge del Valle, a consultant in the plastics industry.
 Between us we have 8 grandchildren, all living in Atlanta.
-We enjoy traveling & have been blessed to take a few trips to Europe.
+We enjoy traveling and have been blessed to take a few trips to Europe.
 We have lived in Auburn for the past 5 years.
 We are very involved in our church.
 Since '98 we have been caring for my mother, who had a stroke.
-One month ago, at the age of 90, she went to her heavenly home & we miss her very much.
-It seems an eternity since I was at WEHS & it is refreshing to look back on some of the pictures & remember the "good ole days"!
+One month ago, at the age of 90, she went to her heavenly home and we miss her very much.
+It seems an eternity since I was at WEHS and it is refreshing to look back on some of the pictures and remember the "good ole days"!

 JERRY JUNKINS -